To be added to an e-mail contact list for One Book news and announcements, fill out the One Book One Lincoln contact

 Since 2015, nominations can be submitted year-round via our online form.
 The One Book – One Lincoln process begins in earnest in January each year, as the final round of nominations are sought from the reading public for titles to consider for that year’s project.
 In February, a selection committee of library workers and ordinary citizens whittles the list of between 100 and 200 titles down to a “shortlist” of 9 to 12 highly recommended titles, from which that committee also selects a group of three finalists.
 Those finalists are announced to the public (via the library’s web site Twitter feed and Facebook pages, and the Lincoln Journal Star) on Memorial Day, and the public is given the opportunity to vote on which finalist they would like to see as the selected title for the year.
 Also on Memorial Day, the schedule of public book discussion opportunities, and descriptions of any special programming events (related to the book’s themes) being held either at the library or in other venues around Lincoln.
 On Labor day, the winning title in the public vote is announced.
 Discussion groups and special events will then run throughout the Fall.

-Lincoln City Libraries Reference staff compile specialized resource pages for each year’s selected title.
+Lincoln City Libraries Reference staff compile specialized resource pages for each year’s selected winning title.
 You can view the archived pages for past One Book – One Lincoln projects here.
 Click on either the links below or the cover graphics above to go to the One Book – One Lincoln page of information for that year’s entry.[Note: These pages are maintained as a historical archive — some of the resource links, especially to pages off-site, are dated and may no longer be active.]: